-These Cassava Flour Sugar Cookies are the best grain free cut-out cookies!
-They have a no chill dough that is easy to make and roll out and bakes within minutes.
-This Paleo Christmas cookie recipe is made from cassava flour, nut free, dairy free and refined sugar free.
+These cassava flour sugar cookies are the best grain free cut-out cookies!
+They have a no chill dough that is easy to make and roll out, and bakes within minutes.
+This paleo Christmas cookie recipe is made with cassava flour, and is nut free, dairy free and refined sugar free.

 I've always had a soft spot for cut-out cookies.